-Avoid the desert heat and enjoy Utah's beautiful Moab region from the comfort of your own car with this easy to follow scenic road trip.
+Avoid the desert heat and enjoy beautiful Moab, Utah and the surrounding region from the comfort and safety of your own car with these easy to follow scenic road trips.

-As you map out your family’s scenic cross-country road trip, be sure to include a drive through Utah’s breath-taking Moab region.
-Home to high arches, picturesque canyons and mountainous horizons, this southeast Utah desert offers both well-paved roads and scenic byways with views that are sure to excite everyone on board.
+Map out your family’s scenic cross-country road trip and be sure to include a drive through Utah’s breath-taking Moab region.
+Home to high arches, picturesque canyons and mountain vistas, this southeast Utah desert offers both well-paved roads and scenic byways with views that are sure to excite everyone on board.
 Be sure to pack plenty of water and plan to make stops along the way.

 Accessing Moab from Scenic, Winding Byway 128

-Coming into Moab, it is recommended that you take I-70 to Scenic Byway 128 as it runs along the snaking Colorado River.
+Coming into Moab, Utah, take I-70 to Scenic Byway 128 as it runs along the snaking Colorado River.
 While the byway does possess a number of tight turns that will require the driver’s full attention (and may cause quesy stomachs for those in the backseat), the road straightens out not long after crossing the Colorado River at the notable Dewey Bridge site.

-After another set of winding turns through the edges of the stunning LaSal mountain range, you will descend into Moab heading north on highway 191.
+Steer into another set of winding turns through the edges of the stunning LaSal mountain range and you will descend into Moab heading north on highway 191.

-In order to take full advantage of the region’s scenic drives, your family may want to spend a night or two in town.
-Whether you enjoy camping, the charm of a bed & breakfast or the comforts of a hotel, Moab offers a diverse number of accommodations that will match an array of budgets.
+In order to take full advantage of the region’s scenic drives, spend a few nights in town.
+Whether you enjoy camping, the charm of a bed & breakfast or the comforts of a hotel, Moab offers diverse lodging options to match an array of budgets.
 We enjoyed our visit to the very casual Bowen Motel, one of the small two-story motels along the Main Street.
 It was clean and inexpensive and, most importantly for our weary hikers, within walking distance of several restaurants and ice cream parlors.

-With rooms starting at $130/N, downtown Moab’s Best Western Greenwell Inn offers affordable lodging and adventurous excursion packages.
+With double rooms starting at less than $150/N, downtown Moab’s Best Western Greenwell Inn offers affordable lodging and adventurous excursion packages.

 For parents in need of some pampering and rejuvenation, there are two comprehensive resorts in Moab’s immediate area.
-The Red Cliffs Lodge (436/259-2002), where 2010 rates begin at over $200/N, boasts a spa, athletic courts, ATV and horseback tours, a movie museum and even its own winery.
+The Red Cliffs Lodge, much more sophisticated and well situated on the banks of the Colorado River, boasts a spa, athletic courts, ATV and horseback tours, a movie museum and even its own winery.

-The Sorrel River Ranch (977/395-2715) offers a full-service spa, fitness classes, and fine dining at the Sorrel River Grill.
-With rooms starting at just under $400/N, Sorrel provides the area’s most luxurious lodging and will likely appreal to the multi-generational traveler.
+Sorrel River Ranch offers a full-service spa, fitness classes, and fine dining at the Sorrel River Grill.
+Room rates are almost double those at Red Cliff because Sorrel provides the area’s most luxurious lodging.
+This will likely appreal to the multi-generational family groups.